Qatif: Culture

-Several periodic religious occasions are held in Qatif, the most prominent of which are the Eid al-Fitr and Eid al-Adha, as well as Qarqi'an, and the deaths and births of Muhammad and the twelve Imams.
+Several periodic religious occasions are held in Qatif, the most prominent of which are the Eid al-Fitr and Eid al-Adha, as well as Qarqi'an, and the deaths and births of Muhammad and Twelve Imams.

 At the beginning of each Hijri year, Qatif is draped with black, red and green banners and flags over houses, alleys and roads, which is intended to announce the state of mourning and the start of the Ashura season from the beginning of the month of Muharram until the end of the month of Safar in commemoration of the days of Ashura in which Hussein bin Ali, grandson of Muhammad was killed in the Battle of Karbala.
-These days have a special importance for the majority of the Qatif community, in which shops are closed and no marriage takes place, and any sign of joy is abolished, and black or dark colors are worn.
-These days are accompanied by Hussaini Majlises which are religious or scientific lectures delivered by clerics in Husseiniyas or mosques.
+These days have a special importance for the majority of the Qatif community, in which shops are closed and no marriages take place, and any sign of joy is abolished, and black or dark colors are worn.
+These days are accompanied by Hussaini Majlises which are religious or scientific lectures delivered by clerics in Husayniyyas or mosques.
 And the practice of Husseini rites.
-During the 10 days, Small kiosks are erected by volunteers in the squares and streets to provide free food, sweets and beverages to the audience and passers-by.
+During the 10 days, small kiosks are erected by volunteers in the squares and streets to provide free food, sweets and beverages to the audience and passers-by.
 Mahmous, a local black colored dish is widely offered during Ashura to indicate a climate of grief.

 Traditionally, people go out to the seashore to celebrate after the end of Safar, and when they return in the sunset, heaps of straw are collected and burned to symbolize the burning of mourning monuments.
 Pottery, worn-out trays, and pots are disposed of by smashing them, a habit that seemed to fade away, but few still do it nonetheless.

 Joy and festivals pervade all of Qatif on during Qarqi'an, on the 15th of the month of Sha’ban, which coincides with the birth of Al-Mahdi, and this day is called Al-Nasifah, and on the 15th of Ramadan, which coincides with the birth of Hassan bin Ali, and is called Karikshon.
 Qarqi'an is an annual custom found in both Bahrain, Qatif and some other areas in the Persian Gulf, where celebrations are held, feasts are made, new clothes are worn, candles are lit, and people and children between 4 and 12 years go out to the streets of old villages and neighborhoods to celebrate.
 Mosques prepare early to receive visitors, and people distribute sweets and food.
 The girls wear traditional clothes and are decorated with henna.
 The children chant folk songs, while they roam the neighborhoods with large bags to collect candy distributed from houses.

+Sports

+Almost every city and town in the governorate has its own sports club, with Handball and football being the most popular sports.
+The three biggest clubs are based in the three major cities, and the governorate's main sports hub is the Prince Nayef Sports City Stadium.
+Plans to build a new stadium, Al-Khaleej Stadium, were also announced.